oracle/solaris-userland/components/openldap/README.md

     Which includes attribute *self@$(IPS\_COMPONENT\_VERSION)*
     causing it to be displayed when the component version is incremented.

     By specifying the version as IPS\_COMPONENT\_VERSION the release-note will correctly be applied when openldap component is updated, and COMPONENT\_VERSION is modified in Makefile.
 As updates do not have to be applied incrementally it is not possible to use the version as a definitive comparison to the compatibility.

-    Originally set to $(IPS\_COMPONENT\_VERSION),$(BUILD\_VERSION)
+    Originally set to $(IPS\_COMPONENT\_VERSION),$(BUILD\_VERSION) which
-    which erroneously caused every build to display the release-note as BUILD\_VERSION includes the branch-id (BRANCHID).
+    erroneously caused every build to display the release-note as BUILD\_VERSION includes the branch-id (BRANCHID).

+OpenLDAP requires a specific version of cyrus-sasl library (libsasl2.so) because it stashes away the version number from compilation and refuses to work if that is not the version used at load time.
+Hence at the end of the file there is a dependency on the current expected version (depend type=require fmri=.../libsasl2@...).
+This does however then require additional `pkg.depend.bypass-generate=libsasl2.so.3` entries to prevent pkglint from reporting error "duplicate depend actions".

 ### openldap-client.p5m

-**Caution**

-- Oracle Solaris only provides the MT HOT library libldap\_r.so.
-For compatibility libldap.so and specific version-ed libraries are links to libldap\_r.so.
+Includes the same dependeny as openldap-server.p5m on libsasl2.

+*OpenLDAP library libldap*

+Up until now (2.4.x) in Solaris distribution the libldap.so library has been a link to the MT HOT library libldap_r.so.
+With 2.6.x libldap_r.so has officially been renamed libldap.so.
+For backward compatibility we continue to provide libldap\_r.so and also the SONAME compatibility links to libldap_r-2.4.so.2 and liblber-2.1.so.2